Epigene/egd/README.md

 ## EGD details

-EGD is based on [Extended Position Description (EPD)](https://chessprogramming.wikispaces.com/Extended+Position+Description) but adds meta-information to moves as well.
+EGD is inspired by [Extended Position Description (EPD)](https://chessprogramming.wikispaces.com/Extended+Position+Description) but goes further than just tracking positions and adds meta-information to moves as well.

-A (very short) game that can be represented in algebraic notation as 1. e4 e5 * in EGD becomes a JSON hash of number keys for moves and has values with "move" and "position" keys.
+A (very short) game that can be represented in algebraic notation as `1. e4 e5` in EGD becomes a (JSON) hash of number keys for moves and has values with "move" and "position" keys.

 ```
 egd = Egd::Builder.new("1. e4 e5").to_json

 egd.to_h #=>
 TODO